Skip to content

 Hawthorn

-The fragrant pinkish-white hawthorn flowers appear in April and May, so it’s also known as the mayflower.
+The highly scented hawthorn flowers from late April and into May, so it’s also known as the mayflower.
 You can often find it in hedgerows, on the edges of woodlands and in scrubland.
+Identify it by its small rounded white petals in groups of five around bright pink anthers.

 Share your blossom photos

 We’d love to see the blossom you find near you.
-Tag your posts with #BlossomWatch on Facebook, Twitter and Instagram to spread the joy of blossom.
+Tag your posts with #BlossomWatch on Facebook, Twitter, Instagram and TikTok to spread the joy of blossom.

 Trees and plants